The latest from the Political Grapevine:

 What's more, an article accompanying the poll implied that overturning Roe would ban abortion — when a repeal of Roe v.
 Wade would remove constitutional protection and put the issue in the hands of individual states.

 Swift Boat Broke

-The only Swift Boat Veteran for Truth to serve on John Kerry's boat says his anti-Kerry stance cost him his job.
+The only Swift Boat Veteran for Truth (search) to serve on John Kerry's boat says his anti-Kerry stance cost him his job.
 Steve Gardner, who served as a gunner on Kerry's swift boat for four months, told Mary Laney of the Chicago Sun-Times that a representative from the Kerry campaign threatened to "look into his finances"after he spoke out against Kerry.

 What's more, Gardner claims he was laid off from his job selling information technology to insurance companies — 24 hours after an article accusing him of being politically motivated was published online.
 Gardner says he's broke, but that if he had it to do over again, he would still speak out against Kerry.